JoshCJW/Employees_CRUD/README.md

 - Ctrl + Click on the URL provided (If you work if angular you should know)
 - The application should be running normal

 You can then proceed to test out CRUD!
+Remember to create your own data :)

 Thank you!